MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/desktop-pwas.md

 ### Installing a PWA

-When Microsoft Edge determines that a website is a PWA and is therefore installable, the **App available** button is displayed in the address bar.
+When Microsoft Edge determines that a website is an installable PWA, the **App available** button is displayed in the address bar.

 :::image type="complex" source="./media/edge-app-available-button.png" alt-text="The App available button in Microsoft Edge address bar" lightbox="./media/edge-app-available-button.png":::
    The **App available** button in Microsoft Edge address bar